 The firing created a huge divide within the hockey community as players and fans alike who grew up watching Don on TV were outraged that he could ever be fired.
 But the NHL has been pushing the #HockeyIsForEveryone moniker for years, and Don’s comments couldn’t go without consequences.
-Frankly, Don had been making misogynistic and questionable comments , and we were happy to see HNIC get a fresh start.
+Frankly, Don had been making misogynistic and questionable comments for years, and we were happy to see HNIC get a fresh start.

 Stood on his head

 Used to describe an outstanding performance by a goalie, typically in a short period of time.
 It looks something like this.

 Where does this phrase come from?
 When a goalie makes a save they often fall to their side, stacking up their pads and appearing to stand on their head.